 - Jefit connects to Apple Health

-- You’ll be interrupted with ads if using the free version
+- You’ll be interrupted by ads if using the free version

 Obviously, not everyone has access to a gym with loads of equipment.
 Or sometimes, you may be more inclined to do a home workout (aka all of us during the 2020 quarantine).

-They’ve got a pretty comprehensive list of around 800 exercises that require little to no equipment.
+They’ve got a comprehensive list of around 800 exercises requiring little to no equipment.
 Seriously, that’s some great variety for just using your body weight.

-If all you’ve got is a pair of dumbbells, or even just your own body, you won’t be disappointed with the workouts that Sworkit will generate for you.
+If all you’ve got is a pair of dumbbells or even your own body, you won’t be disappointed with the workouts Sworkit will generate.

-- Offers effective workouts with little to no equipment
+- It offers effective workouts with little to no equipment

 - Highly customizable

 - Great for travel, quarantine, no gym access